jangler/oracles-randomizer/doc/seasons_entrance_logic.md

 - jumping down from d6, getting through the other side of lost woods
 - jumping down from the tarm deku entrance
 - jumping down from the samasa desert chest cliff
+- jumping down from anywhere in goron mountain
 - in upper temple remains, jumping down the 1 cliff that connects in the Northwest
 - jumping down from dragon key lock, TODO: this needs to be fixed as this is the only way out